 Time & calendar:

-- Beat: A little longer than a second.
+- Beat: A little over a tenth of a second.

 - Watches: 100 moments.
-Ten watches per day starting with the first watch at 6:00 am (set at Spring Equinox)
+Twelve watches per day starting with the first watch at 6:00 am (set at Spring Equinox)

 - Days: Anseday, Melday, Wanday, Twaday, Troday, Quaday, Qiday

 - Sections: Approximately a third of a season.
 Every Season has three parts: Early which begins 30 days before solstice, equinox or midsummer; the actual season of 31 days, which starts at solstice, equinox or midsummer; and Late which varies.
-Late Winter is 30 days, Late Spring is 31, Late Summer is 31, and Late Fall is 30 days for three years and then 31 on the fourth year to adjust the year to the solar year.
+Late Winter is 30 days, Late Sowing is 31, Late Growing is 31, and Late Harvest is 30 days.

 - Years: Age is determined by number of winter solstices.
 All children born in a year are one winter old that solstice.
 Nonliving items like buildings, etc. are dated by winters, sections and days.
-For example, a building finished for late harvest 30 would be dated two years later in Spring 24 as 2 winters 4&24
+For example, a building finished for late harvest 30 would be dated two years later on` Early Sowing 24 as 2 winters 3&24

-- Calendar: All winters are counted from the death of Ansälèn which traditionally happened on Winter Solstice in the Year of Our Lord.
-Years after that date are numbered with an AD suffix (which stands for Ansälèn’s Dominion).
-Years before that date use a BA suffix for Before Ansälèn.
+- Calendar: All winters are counted from the death of Ansélan which traditionally happened on Winter Solstice in the Year of Our Lord.
+Years after that date are numbered with an AD suffix (which stands for Ansélan’s Dominion).
+Years before that date use a BA suffix for Before Ansélan.

 - Ferrelär: Official years in Ferrelär begin with Coronation of Cyril Fendrale on Summer 1.
-Official years are written with an PC suffix for Post Cyril or an AC for Ante Cyril.
+Official years are written with an BC suffix for Before Cyril or an AC for After Cyril.

 Semancza’s stronghold: The moderating effects of the warm ocean current flowing toward Drönstal have two major effects.
 First, there is a great deal of rain and water.
 Second, this is the only region of Ferellon that rarely experiences frost.
 When it does frost, it is only in the highlands near the Gap to Semuel.
 As a result, this region produces a great deal of fruit and vegetables which are shipped out of the capital, Midracz to all of the Seven Kingdoms.
 This region enables Ferrelèr to have fresh fruit and vegetables year-round.
 In addition, the current provides Drönstal with an exceedingly rich fishing industry.
 Much of the fish is shipped to Murtoq and Dykmel for smoking and drying.